Help save farm friendly raptors

 - Less food due to increased pesticide use

-The 4 Focus Species of the Pennsylvania Farmland Raptor Project:
+The 4 focus Species of Concern

 A description of each bird is provided, as well as information about nesting and other special characteristics that may help you make a positive ID.
 They are fun to watch in summer or in winter, and we hope that your experience with these birds is just as beneficial for you as it is for our research.
 Thank you for your partnership!